sumpygump/automate-lfs-build/README.md

     - This script is responsible for setting up toolchain, must be executed with lfs user permission.

 * 04-build-packages
-    - This script is responsible for building minimum linux with busybox
+    - This script is responsible for building minimum linux packages

+* 05-make-bootable
+    - This script is responsible for setting up some default configs and making grub MBR

-* 05-create-image
+* 06-create-image
     - This is optional script for creating an ISO image.